 Row4Column3: An Example of Biotensegrity

 Row4Column4: Filamentosa- An Ultra-Lightweight Skyscraper

-- Building should be designed for an upward force instead of the downward gravity.
-Helium structures and space-grade inflatable architecture helps in the design and selection of materials.
+A. It is designed for an upward force (1) instead of downward gravity.
+Helium structures (14) and space-grade inflatable architecture (16) give valuable insight on that account.

-- Structural system of the building should exhibit a discrete mode of flexibility.
-That is, its compression and tension-based structural components should be separate from each other, unlike in our system of construction where these two elements intertwine and reinforce each other.
-Lateral movements should be tolerated only at the intermediary layer between two habitat segments.
-Details of this structure are provided below:
+B. Structural system of the proposed spacescraper has a discrete mode of flexibility (7).
+That is, its compression (29,32) and tension-based (38-41) structural components are separate from each other, unlike in our conventional system of construction where these two elements intertwine and reinforce each other.
+Lateral movements are tolerated only at the intermediary layer (9) between two habitat segments.